Neelam95/StreamSentinel/README.md

 Or a 2am page about data that's been corrupted since midnight.

-StreamSentinel puts 6 AI agents on top of your Kafka streams to catch failures before any human notices - and either fix them automatically or wake up the right person with full context.
+StreamSentinel puts 6 AI agents on top of your Kafka streams to catch failures before any human notices, and either fix them automatically or wake up the right person with full context.

 ---